Reverse Hoteling: Best Practices for the Hybrid Office

 What is a shared workspace?

-A shared workspace can mean different things to different employees—from shared desks and workspaces, to shared projects and schedules.
+A shared workspace can mean different things to different employees—from shared desks and workspaces to shared projects and schedules.
 Whatever the definition, it can create many benefits for an organization, but also many challenges.

 Shared workspaces therefore demand good software to manage these complexities.
 This is along with practices like reverse hoteling that can help dynamically manage the hybrid workplace of the future.

-OfficeSpace offers robust IWMS software to make reverse hoteling easy for both employees and employers.
-Contact us for a free demo.
+OfficeSpace offers robust IWMS software, including Desk Lending, to make reverse hoteling easy for both employees and employers.